databricks/spark-training/ampcamp/blinkdb.md

    <b>NOTE:</b> Currently BlinkDB alpha-0.1.0 only supports lexographic ordering using the `orderby` operator.
 We will introduce numerical ordering in alpha-0.2.0.

-10. The hour `"20090506-120000"` seems to have a lot of traffic.
+10. The hour `"20090506-120000"` seems to be at or near the top.
 Now let's see which project codes (roughly, which languages) contributed to this:

   	<pre class="prettyprint lang-sql">
    blinkdb> select project_code, approx_sum(page_views) as views from wikistats_sample_cached where